haaker1/mockito/report.md

 | adjustModuleGraph                | 13         | 15         | 13          | 10          |
 | mockClass                        | 34         | 35         | 34          | 39          |

-* InlineDelegateByteBuddyMockMaker (constructor for class with identical name).
-This function is a constructor for the class with the same name, which is used to mock final types and methods and avoid creating a sub-class when mocking.
-* wrap (in the ConstructorShortcut class in MockMethodAdvice).
-* adjustModuleGraph (in ModuleSystemFound class in ModuleHandler).
-The function is used to adjust a module graph of a source module so that a mock can be created.
-* mockClass (in SubclassBytecodeGenerator).
-The purpose of the function is to create a mock class.

 1. What are your results for five complex functions?
    * Did all methods (tools vs. manual count) get the same result?
    * Are the results clear?